Build a Solid Asset Protection Plan

 Here’s where things can get tricky, so be sure to work with an experienced attorney.
 The implications of federal and state laws on asset protection are complex and depend on many factors, including the determination of exempt and nonexempt assets, who the creditor is, and the basis for the claim.
 On top of that, state-to-state variations in how federal and state laws overlay can complicate matters even further.

-Most asset protection plans involve a combination of building blocks, including insurance, estate planning, and advance transfer strategies.
+Most asset protection plans involve a combination of building blocks, including risk management through insurance, estate planning, and advance transfer strategies.
 Also, although no one likes to think about it, planning for divorce is another key asset protection measure.
 There are multiple options used in asset protection:

 Your First line of defense is insurance.
 Insurance is your first line of defense and typically one of the least expensive and complex components of an asset protection plan.

 Liability Coverage.
 First, consider liability coverage.
 Do you have the right amount?
 Do you need to cover both business and personal assets?
 To address potential gaps in coverage, review your business and personal property and casualty policies with your insurance professional annually.
 Umbrella policies can provide additional extensive coverage at a relatively low cost and should be considered for your fundamental insurance package.

 - Disability and Long-Term Care.
 Not surprisingly, medical expenses constitute a major percentage of bankruptcy cases.
 Disability and long-term care insurance can provide financial security and freedom of choice.

 - Life insurance can be an effective way to provide ongoing financial support for your family in the event of your death, in addition to helping to build family wealth, protect a family business, or minimize tax concerns.

 Your Second line of defense is estate planning.
 The basic estate planning documents typically serve as a second line of defense in an asset protection plan.
 A durable power of attorney, for example, allows you to appoint an agent to manage your financial and healthcare affairs in the event of your incapacity.
 Your will (or possibly a revocable trust) provides protection and direction for the transfer of assets upon death.